rauljordan/personal-site/blog/2022-08-21-how-to-setup-a-proof-of-stake-devnet.md

 environment with the shiny new tools Ethereum is getting.

 Running nodes has become easier over the past year, with go-ethereum taking around 2 days to sync and some hyper-optimized clients such as Akula or Erigon taking a week to sync an entire, _archival_ node.
-It''s true that setting up a node on mainnet today is easier than ever.
+It is true that setting up a node on mainnet today is easier than ever.
 However, developers often want to set up their own, local blockchain for testing purposes.
 We call these **development networks** or **devnets**.